iCre8/silgancentral/readMe.md

 1. Add the JavaScript to the HTML page that allows the CSS to load without being blocked by Potentially Long running JavaScript functions
 2. Use ES6 syntax
 3. Add tool tips to each input field
+4. Add a MongoDB
-4. Create a git repo and share your code :D
+5. Create a git repo and share your code :D

 ### Copyright
 Silgan Plastics © 2019.
 All Rights Reserved.